joestr/listenbrainz-listen-to-spotify-fmbot/README.md

 # ListenBrainz Listens-To-Spotify For .fmbot

-This is a basic script to convert listenbrainz listen data to spotify format to be imported into .fmbot.
+This is a basic PowerShell script to convert ListenBrainz's listen data to Spotify's history format to be imported into `.fmbot`.